Eigenfunctions of deformed Schr\"odinger equations: Conclusion and outlook

-\item[-] The deformed Hamiltonian \eqref{eq: hamil} exhibits several novel spectral features absent in standard Schrödinger operators.
-Due to its difference-equation nature, the usual oscillation theorem \cite[thm.~3.5]{Berezin1991} does not apply.
+\item[-] The deformed Hamiltonian \eqref{eq:hamil} exhibits several novel spectral features absent in standard Schrödinger operators.
+Due to its difference-equation nature, the usual oscillation theorem \cite[p.~66, thm.~3.5]{BS91} does not apply.
 Moreover, the system can display ground-state degeneracies and, remarkably, bound states with real energies even in potentials unbounded from below.
-These phenomena reveal a rich and unconventional spectral structure whose physical interpretation deserves further study.
-A detailed analysis of these aspects will be presented in a forthcoming work \cite{wip, wip2}.
+These phenomena reveal a rich and unconventional spectral structure whose physical and mathematical interpretation deserves further study.

-\item[-] It is important to undertake a mathematical study of the spectral properties of \eqref{eq: hamil} for odd $N$.
-Indeed, when the potential is confining ($N$ even), the spectral properties of the corresponding difference operators have been analysed rigorously in \cite{Laptev:2015loa}, where it was shown that such operators are self-adjoint on a suitable domain and possess a purely discrete spectrum.
-See also \cite{Ilyin2025} for extensions to certain complex potentials.
-It would be meaningful to extend this type of rigorous analysis to the case of potentials unbounded from below.
-See also \cite{Caliceti, Caliceti1983} for some discussion on the case of the standard Schrödinger operator.
+\item[-] It is important to undertake a rigorous study of the spectral properties of the operators considered in this work.
+The case with a $\cosh(p)$ kinetic term and a confining potential was analysed in \cite{LST19}, where suitable self-adjoint realizations with purely discrete spectra were established.\footnote{{See also \cite{ZILS25} for extensions to certain non-self-adjoint operators with complex potentials.}} However, many of the spectral problems discussed here fall outside this framework, including operators with potentials unbounded from below (see \autoref{sec:spectp} and \autoref{sec:inverted}), as well as those with a $\sinh(p)$ kinetic term (see \autoref{sec:sinh}).
+While similar questions have been addressed for standard Schr\"odinger operators with unbounded potentials (see \cite{Caliceti, Caliceti1983}), an analogous understanding for the finite-difference operators studied here is still missing, and questions regarding the natural choice of operator domains and the characterization of the spectra remain open.
+The explicit eigenfunctions obtained in this work may provide a possible starting point.

-\item [-] It was pointed out in \cite{bgt, bgt2} that there exists another four-dimensional limit, the so-called dual 4d limit, which can be implemented on the mirror curve \eqref{eq: 5d mirror kappas} and leads to a family of integral operators.
+\item [-] It was pointed out in \cite{bgt, bgt2} that there exists another four-dimensional limit, the so-called dual 4d limit, which can be implemented on the mirror curve \eqref{eq:5dmirror_kappas} and leads to a family of integral operators.
 The corresponding spectral problems make contact with the 4D gauge theory in the self-dual phase of the $\Omega$-background, rather than the NS-phase, as is the case for the spectral problems studied in this paper.
 For \(N = 2\), this limit on the eigenfunctions was analysed in \cite{Francois:2023trm, Francois:2025wwd}, where a new functional relation between the modified Mathieu and the McCoy-Tracy-Wu operators was found.
 It would be interesting to extend this analysis to \(N > 2\) in light of our new results on the eigenfunction.